M. Ashraf

 M. Ashraf or Muhammad Ashraf (1 February 1942 – 4 February 2007) was a Pakistani film composer.

-In the early 1960s, he first started as one member of the music directors duo of Manzoor - Ashraf in the Pakistan film industry.
+In the early 1960s, he first started as one member of the music directors duo of Manzoor – Ashraf in the Pakistan film industry.

 By the end of his 45 years long career, he had composed more than 2,000 film songs for over 400 films compared to many other music directors in Pakistan.

 Early life and career

+Muhammad Ashraf was born in Lahore, British India inside the Bhati Gate area in 1942.